the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-roles.md

 (ch-fireside-chat-roles-chair)=
 ## Chair - Opens the Session

-One of *The Turing Way* team members will open the panel, welcoming the audience, introducing *The Turing Way* and the Fireside Chat, and setting the norm (CoC, Etherpad, chat, question process).
+One of *The Turing Way* team members will open the panel, welcoming the audience, introducing *The Turing Way* and the Fireside Chat, and setting the norm (Code of Conduct [CoC], Etherpad, chat, question process).
 They’ll thank the co-hosts and pass the ‘mic’ to them.
 Here is a [suggested script](https://docs.google.com/document/d/1U41vfHQ0Ks0HfgE8mreaXhrRsfviKBr9Cr3V4DJ644c/edit).
 Norm setting here means, making sure that the opening script includes these details: